 To sign up for a Medicare Advantage plan, you must have Original Medicare, Part A and Part B and select a plan that serves the community where you live.

 You can enroll in a Medicare Advantage plan during your Initial Coverage Election Period (ICEP).
 The Initial Coverage Election Period usually occurs simultaneously with the Initial Enrollment Period for Original Medicare, which begins three months before the month you reach age 65, includes your birthday month, and ends three months after that month.

-If you didn’t enroll in a Medicare Advantage plan when you were first eligible, or if you want to switch Medicare Advantage plans or make certain other coverage changes, you can take advantage of the Medicare Advantage and Prescription Drug Plan Annual Election Period, which runs from October 15 to December 7 each year.
+If you didn’t enroll in a Medicare Advantage plan when you were first eligible, or if you want to switch Medicare Advantage plans or make certain other coverage changes, you can take advantage of the Open Enrollment Period for Medicare Advantage and Prescription Drug coverage Period, which runs from October 15 to December 7 each year.
+This is also known as the Annual Election Period.
 Your new coverage goes into effect on January 1 of the following year.